-Figure 4 Social networking information, including lists of friends (links to other profiles), collaborators, and funded projects.
+Social networking information, including lists of friends (links to other profiles), collaborators, and funded projects is displayed in Figure 4.
 Users can decorate their profiles with arbitrary RSS feeds such as Connotea publication lists.

-B. Tagging a URL
+3.2.
+Tagging a URL

 As shown in Figure 1, users' profiles include their tag clouds.
 These are keyword links to external URLs that a user has found useful or interesting.
-Bookmarking a link is done in an unobtrusive manner using a small JavaScript bookmarklet that a user drags into the bookmark toolbar (see Figure 5).
+Bookmarking a link is done in an unobtrusive manner using a small lavaScript bookmarklet that a user drags into the bookmark toolbar (see Figure 5).
+A logged-in user can drag the bookmarklet into the bookmark toolbar.